-4 If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, board chair, etc.
+&lt;sup>4 If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, county administrative officer, board chair, etc.

 - If the task book is complete, State Fire Training will authorize the task book and retain a digital copy of the authorized task book in the candidate's State Fire Training file. - If the task book is incomplete, State Fire Training will return the task book with a notification indicating what needs to be completed prior to resubmission.